elijah571/rock-paper-scissor_game/README.md

 The score is update in the page.
 This project is built with htm, css and majorly javasript.
-The project came as a result of testing my knowledge, in javascript topics like: variables, Math.random function, operators, conditional statement, function, object, localStorage and Json.
+The project came as a result of testing my knowledge, in javascript topics like: variables, Math.random function, operators, conditional statement, function, object, DOM, localStorage and Json.